-Learning Outcomes for Program (Global) Outcomes Upon completion of this course the student will be able to: Discuss the role of nutrition and its relation to oral and dental health (C).
-Describe the effect of nutrient intake including minerals, vitamins and water, and the utilization of micro and macro nutrients on the body (B,C).
-Describe the effect of systemic disease upon nutrient utilization and/or nutrient uptake (B).
-Utilize information about nutritional standards and guidelines including Canada's Food Guide (CFG) in nutritional analysis and client counselling (B,C.F,G).
-Provide appropriate dietary analysis and nutrition counselling that supports clients to make dietary and nutritional choices that promote oral, dental and overall health (A,B,C,D,H). decision-making to provide optimal dental hygiene services to individuals, families and community.
-C. Advocate for the improvement of oral health and access to oral health services for individuals, families
+Learning Outcomes for DHYG 328 Nutrition Program (Global) Outcomes Upon completion of this course the student will be able to: 1.
+Discuss the role of nutrition and its relation to oral and dental health (C).
+2. Describe the effect of nutrient intake including minerals, vitamins and water, and the utilization of micro and macro nutrients on the body (B,C).
+3. Describe the effect of systemic disease upon nutrient utilization and/or nutrient uptake (B).
+4. Utilize information about nutritional standards and guidelines including Canada's Food Guide (CFG) in nutritional analysis and client counselling (B,C.F,G).
+5. Provide appropriate dietary analysis and nutrition counselling that supports clients to make dietary and nutritional choices that promote oral, dental and overall health (A,B,C,D,H). bernonstruct entrear training and use evidence based decision-making to provide optimal dental hygiene services to individuals, families and community.
+C. Advocate for the improvement of oral health and access to oral health services for individuals, families and community.
+D. Coordinate and contribute to the effective management of the practice environment to ensure